 That scary place.
-We all know it, we’ve all been there and we’d all like to keep it at bay, as far away as possible and because of this we create ways to keep ourselves safe.
+We all know it, we’ve all been there and we’d all like to keep it at bay, as far away as possible and because of this, we create ways to keep ourselves safe.
 I don’t think we necessarily even make a conscious decision to do this, something inside us just instinctively starts taking charge and finding ways to protect ourselves.
-It’s a survival instinct and natural to every human and even every animal.
+It’s survival instinct and natural to every human and even every animal.
 Even plants have survival instincts!
-However, the thing is, we aren’t animals and we certainly aren’t plants!
+However, we aren’t animals and we certainly aren’t plants!
 We are people, created by God to be in relationship with God and with God there is constant safety.
+The bible constantly tells us that God is our refuge and our safe place.
 Yet we are so instinctively human that we cannot help ourselves from allowing our brains and our bodies from taking over in moments of fear and panic and let them to do the planning.
-What we so often forget though is that we are made up of three different elements: body, soul and spirit and maybe we shouldn’t be letting our brains and bodies be doing the planning.
-But what are these three elements exactly?
-I’m pretty sure we all know what our physical bodies are made up of, but what about our souls and spirits?
-What are they?
+When this happens we forget that we are made up of far more than just brains and bodies.
+We are spiritual beings, created with a spirit for communication and unity with our Father.
+When we are in unison with God we don’t need to worry about that scary place.

-So why I am writing about the soul, spirit and body you may well ask?!
-Well it has a lot to do with this picture above.
-This picture started off as a very scary place for me, but by praying through it, as I painted, it became a place of healing, understanding and safety.
+This picture below started off as a very scary place for me, but by praying through it, as I painted, it became a place of healing, understanding and safety.

-As I was praying I had a picture of the sea and it was so clear that it was like I could see the waves lapping up next to me and ontop of the sea was a little boat and I decided (in my humanness) that the sensible thing would be to get in the boat-thats what you do when out on the water isn’t it?
-It’s the safe place to be, particularly for me because I would say my biggest fear is being in deep water where I can’t see the bottom.
-So I stepped inside this boat and sat down on a little seat in the bow and turned to face into the boat.
+As I was praying I had a picture of the sea and it was so clear that it was like I could see the waves lapping up next to me and ontop of the sea was a little boat and I decided (in my humanness) that the sensible thing would be to get in the boat.
+Isn’t that the sensible thing to do when out on the water?
+Surely it’s the safe place to be, particularly for me because I would say my biggest fear is being in deep water where I can’t see the bottom.
+So I climbed inside this boat and sat down on a little seat in the bow and turned to face into the boat.
 It was a beautiful sight: little boat, blue sea, orange sunset, bliss.
-But then the boat suddenly quite literally split in two and I was plunged straight down into the deep, cold, dark sea beneath me and I went really far down.
+Unexpectedly though, the boat suddenly split in two and I was plunged straight down into the deep, cold, dark sea beneath me.
 I struggled to get back up to the surface and when I did I could feel the salty water going into my mouth and hitting the back of my throat and I honestly cried out “Come on Jesus, I don’t like this picture, why is this happening?”
-In my flailing and panic I turned and saw Jesus’ head bobbing just above the waters surface a little way from me and again I doubted Him, “Why aren’t you walking on the water?
-Surely thats where you are meant to be right now?”
-Nevertheless I dragged myself over to Him and clung onto his neck for dear life.
+In my flailing and panic I turned and saw Jesus’ head bobbing just above the waters surface a little way from me and dragged myself over to Him and clung onto his neck for dear life.
 He was so strong and so solid.
-The panic began to recede but only to break over me again in another wave as I heard Jesus say “Now we can go deeper” and to my utter surprise He took me down, deeper and deeper beneath the surface into the deep unknown sea but the biggest surprise now was that I was no longer afraid.
-Instead I felt the water on my skin, I felt Jesus’ hand in my own and I felt intrigued to find out what lay in the depths around me.
+The panic began to recede but only to break over me again in another wave as I heard Jesus say “Now we can go deeper” and to my utter surprise He took me down, deeper and deeper beneath the surface into the deep unknown sea.
+The even bigger surprise though was that suddenly I was no longer afraid of the deep water.
+This it really surprising.
+Ever since I can remember, if there is a scene in a film when people are swimming under water or taking a deep breath and then diving down to the seabed, I quite literally stop breathing.
+My chest becomes tight and I feel panicked and ill.
+The idea of having to hold my breath whilst swimming in the unknown is terrifying to me.
+Instead though, in this moment, I felt free as I swam with my hand in Jesus’ hand and I felt intrigued to find out what lay in the depths around me.

-Now that is quite a difficult picture to draw, there was an awful lot going on but I decided to sit in prayer and wait.
-Once I had painted the water (just blue at that point) and the two figures (if you can make out that this is me and Jesus!)
-I felt a little flat and dejected-it just didn’t seem to have captured the essence of what I had seen and in frustration I began to give up until I felt like I heard God say “We aren’t done yet”.
+Now that is quite a difficult picture to draw!
+There was an awful lot going on so I decided to sit in prayer and wait and ask God where I should begin Once I had painted the water (just blue at that point) and the two figures (if you can make out that this is me and Jesus!)
+I felt a little flat and dejected.
+It didn’t seem to have captured the essence of what I had seen and in frustration I began to give up until I felt like I heard God say “We aren’t done yet”.
 So I sat back, closed my eyes and pictured my painting in my head and thats when I saw a heart around me and Jesus.
 So I went with it.
-I am using water colours which I have never used before in my life so I felt a bit clumsy as I splodged my heart down on the paper and then, without thinking about it, I started to try and spread the red out from the heart throughout the waves.
-Even once I had finished I still didn’t quite know what to make of the picture, so I did what Sally had said to do, go away and pray about it.
+I am using water colours which I have never used before in my life so I felt a bit clumsy as I splodged my heart down on the paper and then, without thinking about it, I started to try to spread the red out from the heart throughout the waves.
+Even once I had finished I still didn’t quite know what to make of the picture, so I did what Sally had said to do: “Go away and pray about it!”